sadsoap/sp24-cse110-lab4/expose/javascript/part1.md

 *****
 ## Part 1
 #### var declaration
-1. "values added: 20" is printed by line 9.
-There is an error here, if the intent is to show "10 + 10" or "10, 10".
+1. `values added: 20` is printed by line 9.
+There is an error here, if the intent is to show `10 + 10` or `10, 10`.
 However, this is a developer/user error, not the program.
-2. "values added: 20" is printed by line 13.
+2. `values added: 20` is printed by line 13.
 There is no error here.

 #### let declaration
-3. "values added: 20" is printed by line 9.
+3. `values added: 20` is printed by line 9.
 There is no error here.
 4. This returns an error, because `result` does not exist/isn't defined outside of the `if(add)` block.

 #### const declaration